scinlp-workshop/scinlp-workshop.github.io/index.md

 # SciNLP: Natural Language Processing and Data Mining for Scientific Text

-The 1st [SciNLP](#about) workshop at [AKBC 2020](https://www.akbc.ws/2020/) has concluded!
+Talk recordings are now live on [YouTube](https://www.youtube.com/playlist?list=PLOTELVgUs9jKW2EkJbAyi6DcunfaXf0r6)!

-Thanks to all who participated (invited speakers, poster presenters, attendees).
-We've uploaded the invited speaker talks to YouTube (see [links](#links)), and are organizing additional content from the chatroom conversations.
+The 1st [SciNLP](#about) workshop at [AKBC 2020](https://www.akbc.ws/2020/) has concluded.
+Thanks to all who participated (invited speakers, poster presenters, attendees)!

 Please take some time to fill out our **[Feedback Form](https://forms.gle/VbRsJnWUQcwtzfpN8)**.
 We'll use this to improve our processes & gauge interest in future SciNLP events.